-It was cloudy, especially towards the top of the mountain, but Tom wasn’t concerned as the skies were only spitting where he was.
-However, a stationary thunderstorm cell was still dumping heavy rain over Big Bear for over an hour.
+It was cloudy, especially towards the top of the mountain, but Tom wasn’t concerned as the skies were barely spitting where he was.
+However, a stationary thunderstorm cell had already been dumping heavy rain over Big Bear for more than an hour.

 After Tom passed by the Mitsubishi Cement Plant on his right-hand side at about 12:30 p.m. and continued his well-beaten path, he was suddenly confronted with an astonishing sight.
 A surreal wall of mud and debris careened down the road toward him.
 Tom put “Turn around, don’t drown” to its ultimate test.
 He quickly glanced in his rear view mirror, and seeing no one behind him, thrust his car into reverse in an attempt to escape the barrage of debris hurtling towards him.
 For a few seconds, it looked like his egress succeeded.

 But the mudslide was faster than Tom.
 It roared past him on both sides of his car as Tom stared helpless out his windows as mud, boulders and trees churned in the water and mud like discarded children’s toys.
 “I felt my car float for a moment before it lodged on a little island of debris which somehow saved me,” Tom recalled.
 But Tom still couldn’t drive away.
 He knew he was there for its duration.
 He called 9-1-1 but did not have a strong signal.
 All Tom could do was watch the thick liquid rise toward his windows.

 Tom estimated he sat in his vehicle for about 15 minutes before he noticed the flashing lights of CHP and a fire truck down the road.
 It seemed like he was the only one who was swallowed by the massive mudslide.
 He thought about his recently deceased wife of many years and wondered if he’d be seeing her soon.
 The idea somehow comforted him.